-- (1) A person commits the offense of sexual assault in the second degree if: - (a) The person knowingly subjects another person to an act of sexual penetration by compulsion; - (b) The person knowingly subjects to sexual penetration another person who is mentally incapacitated or physically helpless; - (c) While employed: - (i) In a state correctional facility: - (ii) By a private company providing services at a correctional facility; - (iii) By a private company providing community-based residential services to persons committed to the director of public safety and having received notice of this statute; - (iv) By a private correctional facility operating in the State; or - (v) As a law enforcement officer as defined in section 710-1000, knowingly subjects to sexual penetration: an imprisoned person; a person confined to a detention facility; a person committed to the director of public safety; a person in custody; a person who is stopped by a law enforcement officer; or a person who is being accompanied by a law enforcement officer for official purposes; provided that this paragraph shall not be construed to prohibit a law enforcement officer from performing a lawful search pursuant to a warrant or exception to the warrant clause; or - (d) Knowingly subjects to sexual penetration a person who is a t least sixteen years old and the person is contemporaneously acting in a professional capacity to instruct, advise, or supervise the minor; provided that: - (i) The person is not less than five years older than the minor; and - (ii) The person is not legally married to the minor.
+Sexual assault in the second degree.
+(1) A person commits the offense of sexual assault in the second degree if the person:

+a.
+Knowingly subjects another person to an act of sexual penetration by compulsion;

+- b.
+Knowingly subjects to sexual penetration a person who is mentally incapacitated or physically helpless; - c.
+While employed: - In a state correctional facility; - ii.
+By a private company providing services at a correctional facility; - iii.
+By a private company providing community-based residential services to persons committed to the director of corrections and rehabilitation and having received notice of this statute; - iv.
+By a private correctional facility operating in the State; or - v.
+As a law enforcement officer as defined in section 710-1000, knowingly subjects to sexual penetration: an imprisoned person; a person confined to a detention facility; a person committed to the director of corrections and rehabilitation; a person residing in a private correctional facility operating in the State; a person in custody; a person who is stopped by a law enforcement officer; or a person who is being accompanied by a law enforcement official purposes; provided that this paragraph shall not be construed to prohibit a law enforcement officer from performing a lawful search pursuant to a warrant or exception to the warrant clause; or - d.
+Knowingly subjects to sexual penetration a person who is at least sixteen years old and the actor is contemporaneously acting in a professional capacity to instruct, advise, or supervise such a person; provided that the actor is: - i.
+No less than five years older than the minor; and - ii.
+Not legally married to the minor.